kannankumar22/A-Snake-Game/README.md

 If you’re excited to see how this snake game looks and works,check below.

-Iniytially both were at it's fixed position...
+Initially both were at it's fixed position...

 ![Screenshot (2)](https://user-images.githubusercontent.com/109935309/220826363-8d936337-49cd-4c48-9616-28d6fd6b573f.png)